First published on MSDN on Nov 16, 2018

 First, here is a complete list of the content, followed by sections where select content is explained and highlighted in more detail.

-NEW WHITEPAPER: Demystifying mainframe to Azure migration
+WHITEPAPER: Demystifying mainframe to Azure migration

 Replicate mainframe workloads on Azure with no loss in functionality and more affordable operating costs.
 This paper, by Larry Mead of the AzureCAT team, covers the major IBM z/OS mainframe components alongside their Azure equivalents and is designed to help you complete the critical first step of moving to the cloud.
 Download the whitepaper.